turingschool/curriculum/source/projects/eventmanager.markdown

 Looking at the final state of `legislators_by_zipcode`, it may be tempting to simply remove it.
 If it's only calling one other method, why bother leaving it in our code?
-Sometimes, it's nice to wrap unfamilliar APIs with one that's more nice for our given situation.
+Sometimes, it's nice to wrap unfamiliar APIs with one that's more nice for our given situation.
 Let's leave it in for now.

 ### Outputting form letters to a file